Ever wonder what the rich and famous carry in their respective purses and wallets?

 This is the granddaddy of them all, the world’s most expensive credit card (barring a one-of-a-kind gold and diamond encrusted credit card that may be in existence).

-That initial cost includes a $5,000 upfront cost for enrollment, along with a $2,500 annual fee.
-Benefits include around the clock concierge service, personal shoppers, automatic upgrades, etc.
+That price tag includes a $10,000 upfront cost for enrollment, along with a $5,000 annual fee.
+Benefits include around the clock concierge service, personal shoppers, automatic upgrades, oh, and enrollment in a space tourism program.
+No biggie…

 You can get tickets to the Superbowl, a table at the world’s most exclusive restaurant, and so on.
 All you have to do to qualify is spend $250,000 a year on a lower level American Express credit card to be considered.